themadblogger/themadblogger.github.io/_posts/2006-12-16-St-Louis-Nissan-Dealer-Bommarito-Nissan.md

 image:
 categories: ''
 ---
-If you&#39;re looking for a good Nissan Dealer in St. Louis Missouri check out Bommarito Nissan!
+If you're looking for a good Nissan Dealer in St. Louis Missouri check out Bommarito Nissan!
 TMB purchased a car from Bommarito Nissan back in 2003 and has always received excellent service from Bommarito everytime TMB visits.

-The Mad Blogger highly recommends Todd Eversgard (sp?) for your car salesman, he&#39;s excellent!
+The Mad Blogger highly recommends Todd Eversgard (sp?) for your car salesman, he's excellent!
 TMB even went up there today for a quick test drive and Todd remembered TMB almost 4 years later.